rsx-utoronto/ares-can/README.md

 1. Visit the `ares_can_lib/rsx_python` directory in the repository.
 2. Copy the folder into the root directory of your workspace.
 3. Run your python script as a module in order to use the functions in the library.
-You can run a sample test with the command: `python3 -m functional_tests.servo_spin_test.servo_spin_test`.
+Here's an example of a command running a script as a module: `python3 -m functional_tests.servo_spin_test.servo_spin_test`.
 4. Have fun!
 Use the functions you need to send your own CAN messages!

 **Usage**
 Functions in the library can be called and used on the appropriate devices as you see fit.
-For more information of using this library, please read the rest of our documentation in the `docs` folder.
+For more information and tutorials for using the library, please read the rest of our documentation in the `docs` folder.

 ### Ur Mom